 Molecular systematics has repeatedly demonstrated the existence of cryptic species that can only be diagnosed using genetic data (Stuart, Inger, and Voris 2006; Bickford et al. 2007; Schilck-Steiner et al. 2007; Pfenninger and Schwenk 2007; Clare 2011; Funk, Caminer, and Ron 2012).
 In attempts to streamline the documentation of biodiversity, several methods of species delimitation that rely almost entirely on genetic data have recently been proposed (Pons et al. 2006; B.C.
 Carstens and Dewey 2010; Hausdorf and Hennig 2010; O’Meara 2010; Yang and Rannala 2010; J. P. Huelsenbeck, Andolfatto, and Huelsenbeck 2011).
 Although strong caveats on the utility of these methods have been raised (Bauer et al. 2000; Bryan C. Carstens et al. 2013), they are nevertheless being used to name species (Leaché and Fujita 2010; Spinks, Thomson, and Bradley Shaffer 2014).

-The majority of extant taxa, and almost all extinct taxa, are delimited by morphology alone.
+In contrast to these genetically-diagnosed species, the majority of extant taxa, and almost all extinct taxa, are delimited by morphology alone.
 This disjunction complicates interpretations of variation and diversity in deep time, as apparent morphological stasis may not reflect the true underlying diversity (Eldredge and Gould 1972; Gould and Eldredge 1977; G. Hunt 2008; Van Bocxlaer and Hunt 2013).
-Similarly, for many museum specimens of extant taxa (e.g. those preserved in formalin), it is difficult to acquire the genetic data needed for non-morphological species delimitation methods.
+It also has serious implications for our records of modern biodiversity: for many museum specimens of extant taxa (e.g. those preserved in formalin), it is difficult to acquire the genetic data needed for non-morphological species delimitation methods.

 These considerations have sparked interest in whether geometric morphometric analyses can capture fine-scale variation that can be used for identifying cryptic species.
 This would make the task of identifying and maintaining endangered or conserved groups much easier and could contribute to improved classifications of extinct taxa and populations.
 Most such studies focus on using morphometrics to discover differences between taxa that were identified by other means (P.David Polly 2003; Zelditch, Swiderski, and Sheets 2004; Gaubert et al. 2005; Gündüz et al. 2007; P.David Polly 2007; Demandt and Bergek 2009).
 Additionally, there has been work on automated taxon identification and classification of taxa into groups (Baylac, Villemant, and Simbolotti 2003; Dobigny et al. 2003; MacLeod 2007; van den Brink and Bokma 2011).

 Here, we investigate the morphometric identification of cryptic species using machine learning approaches.
-In particular, we ask whether it is possible to determine which amongst a set of classification hypotheses is best and examine the implications of the results for a recently proposed set of cryptic turtle species.
+In particular, we ask whether it is possible to determine which among a set of classification hypotheses is best and examine the implications of the results for a recently proposed set of cryptic turtle species.

 Background and study system